infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 Solver name: No optimizer attached.
 ```
 Note that the all the normal `JuMP.Model` arguments can be used with both
-constructor when making an empty model and they are simply inherited from those
+constructor when making an empty model, and they are simply inherited from those
 specified in the `InfiniteModel`.
 The call to `build_optimizer_model!` is the backbone
-behind infinite model transcription and is what encapsulates all of the methods to
+behind infinite model transcription and is what encapsulates all the methods to
 transcribe measures, variables, derivatives, and constraints.
 This is also the
 method that enables the use of [`optimize!`](@ref JuMP.optimize!(::InfiniteModel)).